wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-troubleshoot-roles-that-fail-start.md

 ## Diagnose issues using the Compute Emulator

-You can use the Azure Microsoft Azure compute emulator to diagnose and troubleshoot issues of missing dependencies and web.config errors.
+You can use the Azure Windows Azure compute emulator to diagnose and troubleshoot issues of missing dependencies and web.config errors.

 For best results in using this method of diagnosis, you should use a computer or virtual machine that has a clean installation of Windows.
 To best simulate the Azure environment you should use Windows Server 2008 R2 x64.